-Artificial or synthetic ingredients are used in cheap dog food brand recipes to prolong the shelf-life of the products or add flavor.
+Artificial ingredients are used in cheap dog food brand recipes to prolong the shelf-life of the products or add flavor.
 These chemicals are just fillers with no nutritional value to your dog’s diet and life.

 There are natural and healthy preservation alternatives but these brands avoid them to cut on the production cost and increase returns.
 So, avoid these brands as they avoid premium ingredients.

 If you did not know, dogs do not have molars in their dental formulas to aid in grinding grains such as rice and wheat.
 And just like artificial ingredients, such grains (and more) are added to cut the cost of production.